 Make sure that your users are inside the allowed limits for sending and receiving emails as showed here.

-- Create a safe sender list Users can add addresses from senders that they trust to their safe sender list in Outlook or Outlook on the Web.
-To get started in Outlook on the Web, choose Settings > Options > Block or allow.
+- Create a safe sender list: Users can add addresses from senders that they trust to their safe sender list in Outlook or Outlook on the web (formerly known as Outlook Web App).
+To get started in Outlook on the web, choose Settings > Options > Block or allow.
 The following diagram shows an example of adding something to a safe sender list.

 Troubleshooting: A message ends up in the Junk folder even though EOP marked the message as non-spam

 If your users have the option in Outlook enabled for "Safe Lists Only: Only mail from people or domains on your Safe Senders list or Safe Recipients List will be delivered to your Inbox", then all email will go to the junk folder for a sender unless the sender is on the recipient's Safe Sender list.
 This will happen regardless of whether EOP marks a message as non-spam, or if you have set up a rule in EOP to mark a message as non-spam.

 You can disable the Safe Lists Only option for your Outlook users by following the instructions in Outlook: Policy setting to disable the Junk E-mail UI and filtering mechanism.